 I suppose it should be noted that one of my guilty pleasures is a Dalmore.
 There are many reasons that I shouldn’t like it but I do.
-I do go into this a little more in my review of The Dalmore 15 so I’ll not repeat myself here.
+I go into more detail in some of my other Dalmore reviews, which you can find in the archives.

 The Cigar Malt has been around for a while in a couple of incarnations.
 It has never carried an age statement but I have heard that there are whiskies of up to 15 years old in its make up.
 If anyone has more information on this, or indeed, can correct me on this then please feel free to get in touch.

-Previous incarnations retailed for around the £40 point but the newer version sits in the region of £70.
-The reason for this is apparently that the constituent whiskies are now much older than in the past.
+Original expressions retailed for around the £40 point but the newer version sits in the region of £70.
+The reason given for this is that the constituent whiskies are now much older than in the past.